microsoft/AIforEarthDataSets/data/sentinel-1-grd.md

 ## Overview

-The [Sentinel-1](https://sentinel.esa.int/web/sentinel/missions/sentinel-1) program provides global synthetic aperature radar imaging with a revisit time of approximately six days.
+The [Sentinel-1](https://sentinel.esa.int/web/sentinel/missions/sentinel-1) program provides global synthetic aperture radar imaging with a revisit time of approximately six days.
 The [Ground Range Detected](https://sentinel.esa.int/web/sentinel/technical-guides/sentinel-1-sar/products-algorithms/level-1-algorithms/ground-range-detected) (GRD) product has been detected and projected to ground range.

 This dataset represents the global Sentinel-1 GRD archive, from 2017 to the present, converted to [cloud-optimized GeoTIFF](https://www.cogeo.org/) format.